 Neither were we.
-Some people we met complained about the lack of variety in the entrees presented.
+Some people we met complained about the need for more variety in the entrees presented.
 Others thought it was wonderful.
-For our family, having Greek yogurt, fresh fruit, breads and pastries each morning, plus Greek specialties and salad makings at dinner was more than enough.
+For our family, having Greek yogurt, fresh fruit, bread, and pastries each morning.
+Plus, Greek specialties and salad makings at dinner, was more than enough.

-The exception to the “fancy” comment was the two nights we splurged on the excellent premium restaurant called Fish Taverna.
-Think Instagrammable appetizers, an amuse bouche, freshly caught fish delicately prepared; with staff, attentive service and a romantic ambiance that are all first rate.
-To us, it was well worth the 36.95 euros upcharge for a “night on the town” and better than any meal we ate on land.
+The exception to the “fancy” comment was the two nights we splurged on the excellent premium restaurant Fish Taverna.
+Think Instagrammable appetizers, an amuse bouche, freshly caught fish delicately prepared.
+With staff, attentive service, and a romantic ambiance that are all first-rate.
+It was well worth the 36.95 euro upcharge for a “night on the town”.
+Better than any meal we ate on land.

 Casual Greek Islands Cruise Style will Please All Ages

-The Leda Buffet on Deck 9 does serve several hot entrees, from eggs to pancakes, sirloin to grilled fish plus a variety of vegetables.
+The Leda Buffet on Deck 9 does serve several hot entrees, from eggs to pancakes, sirloin to grilled fish, plus a variety of vegetables.
 Greek wines were served free of charge with every meal on this very Greek Islands cruise.
-There were always kid-friendly options as well as a variety of entrees to please the many nationalities on board.
+There were always kid-friendly options and various entrees to please the many nationalities on board.

-Special dining events, such as the fun American Barbecue night when chefs manned a series of grills around the pool to grill chicken, steak, sausages and corn added to the variety of tastes.
+Special dining events, such as the fun American Barbecue night when chefs manned a series of grills.
+Around the pool grill, chicken, steak, sausages, and corn are added to the variety of tastes.

 Another plus for multigenerational families: Celestyal ships do not have formal dinner seatings.
-However, getting a table at the a la carte Amalthia restaurant, where most guests ate dinner each night, took some planning.
-While the restaurant’s sit-down table service was excellent, we found the multi-course meal a little too, well, “fancy.”
-Most nights, we got our own meal from the buffet and went outside.
+However, securing a table at the popular Amalthia restaurant, where most guests dined nightly, required some advance planning.
+While the restaurant’s sit-down table service was excellent, we found the multi-course meal a little too “fancy.”
+Most nights, we got our meal from the buffet and ate outside on the deck.